trevhub/rocketpool/cheapnode.md

 ## **Elitedesk Price: $69.99 + $22.96 shipping = $89.95USD** ##

 With 4 cores and 4 threads this machine will be very capable to run your rocketpool node, a TDP of 35W means it will use a small amount of power while staking.
 8GB is below the recommended amount of ram in the rocketpool docs.
 At the minimum an additional 8GB stick was required.
-Because I didn’t want to be [limited in what execution client and consensus client I could run](https://docs.rocketpool.net/guides/node/local/hardware.html) I purchased 32GB of RAM.
+I didn’t want to be [limited in what execution client and consensus client I could run](https://docs.rocketpool.net/guides/node/local/hardware.html) so I purchased 32GB of RAM.
 This is also the maximum supported by the HP Elitedesk 800 G3 Mini.

 **CORSAIR Vengeance 32GB (2 x 16GB) 260-Pin DDR4 SO-DIMM DDR4 2400 (PC4 19200) Memory**